bopen/blog/content/drafts/web-developer-mid-senior/index.md

 # Minimum qualifications

-* Education: degree in technical-scientific disciplines or equivalent practical experience.
+* Degree in technical-scientific disciplines or equivalent practical experience.
 * 3 years of working experience developing web and back-end software.
 * Verbal and written English proficiency and good communication skills.